Chemical Kinetics, Markov Chains, and the Imaginary It\^{o} Interpretation: Imagine the Noise were Real

 which is in perfect agreement with~\eqref{genmc2}.
-Note that this last result makes sense even if $\Psi_0$ is not a probability measure; this again suggests two conclusions: \begin{itemize} \item The procedure gives again correct results, but the SDE has been derived correctly within the framework of stochastic analysis. \item The correctness of the method even for $\Psi_0$ not being a probability measure suggests that the equation for $\Psi$ is more general than the SDE. \end{itemize} A similar derivation, but formal from the viewpoint of our theory, is presented in Appendix~\ref{morern} to illustrate the robustness of this type of computations.
-Therein we have to neglect a boundary term that arises upon integration by parts in the derivation of the equation for the amplitude in order to carry out our explicit calculation till the end.
+Note that this last result makes sense even if $\Psi_0$ is not a probability measure.
+This again suggests two conclusions: \begin{itemize} \item The procedure gives again correct results, but the SDE has been derived correctly within the framework of stochastic analysis. \item The correctness of the method even for $\Psi_0$ not being a probability measure suggests that the equation for $\Psi$ is more general than the SDE. \end{itemize} A similar derivation, but formal from the viewpoint of our theory, is presented in Appendix~\ref{morern} to illustrate the robustness of this type of computations.